Skip to content

 1. Pre-Implementation Review

 This is where most analytics debt is either prevented or created.
+Teams that skip this phase typically produce 2-3x more events than they need — and most of the extras are useless.

 Start with the business questions